Monday 24th October, 2022

 Overlooked cause one: a head forward posture

 Many scientific trials have shown that having a head forward posture as pictured is a major cause of shoulder pain (5–11).
-This causes abnormal stress on the shoulder muscles and joint.
-Instead of being mentioned in medical journals doctors are trained to recognise the damage this causes (eg. impingement syndromes) and treat the symptoms.
+This causes abnormal stress on the shoulder muscles and joint, while correcting this issue gives improvement.

 Overlooked cause two: (myofascial) trigger points